1m1-github/AbstractOS-infoOS-juliaOS-MagicOS/README.md

-broadcast to those i talked with waiting for this: i will start on it in a few months. i went on a detour with other things.
+broadcast to those i talked with waiting for this: i will start on it in a few months. life happened.

 # AbstractOS-infoOS-juliaOS-MagicOS-HumanOS
 next gen OS: speak to your OS and it will do ... anything